Information Systems Academic Advising

 - Completion of 15-112 Fundamentals of Programming and Computer Science with final grade of 'A' or 'B'

 Application materials must be submitted no later than the last day of classes of the fall or spring semester.
-Current Dietrich students will submit materials to the AAC while non-Dietrich students will submit all materials directly to Information Systems in Hamburg Hall 3031.
+Current undeclared Dietrich students will email materials to the AAC while non-Dietrich students will email materials to an IS advisor.

 Students interested in applying for transfer to the Information Systems major should contact the IS Academic Advisor for information regarding availability, application procedures, and deadlines.